 Doel's research also involves historical methodology.
 With Pamela M. Henson (Smithsonian Institution) he is writing a new book on historical photographs as evidence in writing the history of nineteenth and twentieth century science, which simultaneously explores how photographs shaped popular impressions of science in America.
-His writings span the fields of history of science, environmental history, oral history, and historical geography.
+His writings span the fields of history of science, environmental history, diplomatic history, oral history, and historical geography.

 History of Recent Science; Environmental History; International Relations; Circumpolar Arctic

 Cold War Science & Technology